Botcopy/docs/docs/advanced/handover.md

 }
 ```

-Client must respond JSON body that includes `{paused: true, minutesPaused: number}` within 5 seconds to continue pausing the bot. `minutesPaused` defaults to 10 minutes.
+Client must respond JSON body that includes `{ paused: true, minutesPaused: number }` within 5 seconds to continue pausing the bot. `minutesPaused` defaults to 10 minutes.

-If Botcopy receives `{paused: false}` or a response after five seconds, we forward the user message in the request to Dialogflow.
+If Botcopy receives `{ paused: false }` or a response after five seconds, we forward the user message in the request to Dialogflow.

+If you wish to end the conversation with the user in any of these 2 cases return the following instead:
+`{ paused: false, minutesPaused: 0 }`

 ## API Integration